Signs of diabetes & ensuring you get checked

 There are several tests that can diagnose diabetes.
 These include:

-If you have any questions or concerns about diabetes, book an appointment with one of our GPs at Junction Road Family Practice to discuss the symptoms, treatment and management of diabetes.
-Call our Clayfield medical practice on 07 3857 2799, or visit us online here to make an appointment.
+If you have any questions or concerns about diabetes, book an appointment with one of the GPs at Junction Road Family Practice to discuss the symptoms, treatment and management of diabetes.
+Call the Clayfield medical practice on 07 3857 2799, or visit us online here to make an appointment.